In a Nutshell:

 The other observation we’ll make is this: We are mystified why more companies don’t offer storage under the seat, where it can easily be accessed by the person sitting in the chair.

-The chair also comes with an adjustable safety belt which is an excellent complement to the 12” rear wheels and rear handbrakes.
+The chair also comes with an adjustable safety belt, an excellent complement to the 12” rear wheels and rear handbrakes.
 The combination of these elements means that with an assistant pushing, the transport chair can handle sloping terrain with ease, allowing the attendant to put the brakes on as needed to slow the chair down, and the safety belt ensuring that the passenger won’t slide forward and out of the chair when going downhill.

 There are plenty of after-market enhancements and add-ons available for both wheelchairs and transport chairs.
 And although the NOVA HD isn’t the least expensive model you can buy, even when you factor in whatever “extras” you want to add after making your purchase, you’ll still have a relatively modest investment, overall, which is a good thing.